-- All of the tools fare well on designs with low fanouts (i.e., designs that are topologically close to the chain eyechart). - All of the tools fare poorly on designs with reconvergent fanouts (i.e., designs that are topologically similar to the mesh eyechart). - For gate sizing and Vt-assignment, linear programming-based solvers can perform surprisingly well.
-Their solution quality suffers significantly in the gate-length biasing context where the delay is a strongly nonlinear function of the gate-length.
+- All of the tools fare well on designs with low fanouts (i.e., designs that are topologically close to the chain eyechart). - All of the tools fare poorly on designs with reconvergent fanouts (i.e., designs that are topologically similar to the mesh eyechart).

-We realize that more than three $V_t$ s are rarely used in practice.
+5 We realize that more than three V_t s are rarely used in practice.
 Nevertheless, we show the results with more variants to highlight what is achievable.